 - Deriving the market’s political predictions with policy impact indices constructed with machine learning

-Publications on AI applied to climate change / markets / impact investing:
+Publications related to AI & climate change / markets / impact investing:

 - Climate-contingent finance